 About 360° Filmmaking

-Finally the Mac can do this stuff, but it requires a massive iMac...
-I'm using a 10-core iMac Pro with a 16Gb Radeon Vega GPU and that's essentially the minimum requirement for fast 360 stitching and HTC Vive display support.
+I still use my Vive ver1 when editing in FCPX and yes, the Mac can do this stuff, but it requires a massive iMac...
+I'm using a 10-core iMac Pro with a 16Gb Radeon Vega GPU and that's essentially the minimum requirement for fast 360 stitching and Vive display support.

 I'm now happily integrating what I've learned over the past 40 years about how to tell stories and enthusiastically learning as I go... learning from the pioneers who've been doing the 360 thing for a few years now.

 I started this blog as a way of sharing what I'm learning because some of this stuff may be valuable to others who are coming along and may be enriched by some of my perspective.
-Paying it forward....
+Just paying it forward....